E♭ Lydian Scale

 E♭ Lydian Scale Notes

-The E♭ Lydian mode contains the following notes:
+The E♭ Lydian scale contains the following notes:

 E♭ – F – G – A – B♭ – C – DThese notes come directly from the B♭ major parent scale, starting on its 4th degree (E♭).